Nankudi Vellalar

-H.R Pate (1917), the former district collector of Tirunelveli describes them as agriculturists, merchants and traders and as a remarkably prosperous and an energetic community.
+H.R.
+Pate (b.
+1917), the former district collector of Tirunelveli, describes them as great rulers, administrators, agriculturists, merchants, and traders, and as a remarkably prosperous and energetic community.

 Etymology

 Nankudi Vellalar is derived from the words Nar(good), Kudi (community) and Vellalar (farmers), so they were essentially a good community of farmers.

 Caste structure

 The caste is made of a number of matrilineal exogamous clans called Kilais or branches descending from the female line.

+Caste-based Reservation Status

+The Nankudi Vellalar do not avail any benefits under the reservation quota for Backward castes.